 I am a physicist with the condensed matter theory group (condensed matter physics and materials science department) in Brookhaven National Laboratory.
-My current research interest includes study of electronic, optical, and magnetic properties of strongly correlated systems (including correlated nano-materials), using state-of-the-art computational approaches.
-In addition, I am also developing novel theoretical/numerical methods to investigate systems with strong many-body interactions.
+My current research interest includes study of electronic, optical, and magnetic properties of strongly correlated systems (including correlated nano-materials), using state-of-the-art computational approaches and theoretical modeling.
+In addition, I am also developing novel theoretical/numerical methods.

-My research interest is realistic understanding of the rich electronic/magnetic/optical properties of condensed matter, using first-principles quantum many-body theory.
-Special focus is placed to systems with stronger “quantum correlation” that renders classical or mean-field treatments inadequate.
+My research interest is the rich electronic/magnetic/optical properties of condensed matter materials, using first-principles quantum many-body theory.
+Special focus is placed to systems with stronger correlation that renders classical or mean-field treatments inadequate.
 Examples of existing works include (see publications for more detail):

-One of the main streams of research in the history of physics is to search for the basic laws that dominant the behavior of the “fundamental particles”.
+Historically, one of the traditional emphasis of physics is to search for the basic laws that dominant the behavior of the “fundamental particles”.
 One naïve hope of we physicists is that knowing such would be enough to describe/predict properties of systems of interest.
 As the search of ultimate unified theory keeps going, which unavoidably makes the fundamental particles smaller and smaller, a new consideration starts to become apparent.
-That is, the number of such particles in real systems of interest becomes unmanageably large, and rich, intriguing properties of a collection of these particles can no longer be understood simply from the properties of few fundamental particles.
+That is, the number of such particles in real systems of interest becomes unmanageably large, and rich, intriguing emerging properties of a collection of these particles can no longer be understood simply from the properties of few fundamental particles.
 In particular, as the energy scale reduces, the dominant physical effects changes: some new effective interactions emerge while other interactions become irrelevant.
 The rich physics associated with quantum many-body effect is, in my opinion, the most interesting pioneering aspects of modern physics.

-While the formal frameworks of many-body theories are well developed, and are normally manageable within toy models, realistic first-principles (parameter-free) implementations of these theories are still far from being mature, mainly due to the heavy amount of computation, and also some unexplored theoretical “recipes”.
-Thus, one of the main challenges is to find clean physical/numerical approximations feasible for the systems of interest, as well as new algorithmic development that enables inclusion of more many-body processes within finite computation resource.
+While the formal frameworks of many-body theories for weakly interacting systems are well developed and manageable within toy models, realistic first-principles (parameter-free) implementations of these theories are still far from being mature, mainly due to the heavy amount of computation, and also some unexplored theoretical “recipes”.
+Thus, one of the main challenges is to find clean physical/numerical approximations feasible for the systems of interest, as well as new algorithmic developments that enable inclusion of more many-body processes within finite computation resource.

 Modern functional materials make heavy use of substitution, doping and vacancies to enable and optimize their functionality.
 However, the disorder-induced physics induced by these imperfection is largely unclear due to the limitation of current status of first-principles method.
 A recent development of my group is to overcome this difficulty via two newly developed Wannier function based methods.
 The first is to unfold the band structure of a super cell (resulting from some broken symmetry) to a larger Brillouin zone of higher symmetry (Phys.
 Rev. Lett. .
 104, 216401 (2010).)
 The second is a construction of effective Hamiltonian that capture the influence of impurities on the fully self-consistent DFT Hamiltonian (Phys.
 Rev. Lett.
 106, 077005 (2011).)
 Together, this enables an efficient computation of disorder configuration average spectral function that captures weak and strong localization, and displays mean free path and life time of the coherent propagation.